 In this series, I’m going to break down the major topics you need to consider as you approach creating a more adaptive, personal, and effective digital experience for your business.
 These major topics include:

-- Do you have the right content and user experience to benefit these individual customers?
+- PART TWO: Do you have the right content and user experience to benefit these individual customers?
 Are you ready to maintain content that is more granular, but more usable and effective, ready to be dynamically combined for personalization?

-- Is your business ready for a future of continuous optimization?
+- PART THREE: Is your business ready for a future of continuous optimization?
 Is everyone who contributes to the customer experience ready to work together?
 Do you have the right roles to command marketing technology?

 Let’s get started